 We also use 2mm thick edging, or a Plastic U channel, around the top of all our High sleepers to provide a safe environment for your child.
 Our ladders are all fixed to the bed to avoid accidental removal during the night.

-SEE PICTURES ON THE LEFT OF A SIMPLE TEST FOR THE BOARD WE USE FOR THE MAIN WOOD EFFECT, COLOUR, OR WHITE, STRUCTUAL PANELS COMPARED TO OTHERS ON THE MARKET
+SEE PICTURES BELOW OF A SIMPLE TEST FOR THE BOARD WE USE FOR THE MAIN WOOD EFFECT, COLOUR, OR WHITE, STRUCTUAL PANELS COMPARED TO OTHERS ON THE MARKET

 Why Buy FSC Products